 The recent release of Lee Valley Tools' new Veritas Dovetail Saw has caused some consternation on the hand tool forum I frequent, and the OldTools mailing list.

+I can understand the initial scepticism, as the design is quite different from a traditional western dovetail saw.
+See below, in this image from their website, used without permission, but I'm willing to risk it since I've been a customer for over 20 years.
 Anyway, that's not really what a traditional dovetail saw looks like.
 Not at first glance.
 If you spend a bit of time looking at it then it actually gets more reasonable.
 It's still a pistol-grip backed dovetail saw with 14 tpi.
 Pretty normal, that.
 What's not normal is the material the back (or spine) is made from, and the way the tote (handle) is mounted to the saw.

 Instead of a traditional brass back the saw has an injection molded composite back which Veritas says has glass fibres added for strength and rigidity, and stainless steel powder added to increase weight.